mesosphere-backup/dcos-cassandra-service/README.md

 Configuration updates are rolled out through execution of Update Plans.
 You can configure the way these plans are executed.

 ##### Configuration Update Plans
 This configuration update strategy is analogous to the installation procedure above.
 If the configuration update is accepted, there will be no errors in the generated plan, and a rolling restart will be performed on all nodes to apply the updated configuration.
-However, the default strategy can be overridden by a user provided strategy.
+However, the default strategy can be overridden by a strategy the user provides.

 ### Configuration Update